 Advice for Freshmen and Sophomores

-• What should we be doing right now?
+What should we be doing right now?
 Is it time to prepare for the SAT or ACT?

-1. High school courses (choice, level of difficulty, and grades)
+High school courses (choice, level of difficulty, and grades)

-2. Test prep (SAT, ACT, and AP/IB)
+Testing (SAT, ACT, and AP/IB)

-3. Activities in and out of school, including work and service
+Activities in and out of school, including work and service

-4. Relationships with teachers and mentors
+Relationships with teachers and mentors

-• Be open to dropping/adding courses at the beginning of the year if you find your course load is too heavy or too light— and know your add/drop deadline!
+Be open to dropping/adding courses at the beginning of the year if you find your course load is too heavy or too light— and know your add/drop deadline!

 There is a lot of nuance in that advice, and you can read more details in my blog post on how to choose coursework and how colleges assess coursework and grades.

-I’ve said it before, and I’ll say it again: it’s a test optional world, and it likely will continue to be that way forever.
-If a student has completed Algebra I, Geometry, and Algebra II, they might be ready to prepare for the SAT or ACT.
+I’ve said it before, and I’ll say it again: it’s a test optional world, and it likely will continue to be that way at many schools for a very long time.

-If testing is the right choice for your kid, don’t wait until junior year to start thinking about it.
+If testing is the right choice for your kid, though, don’t wait until junior year to start thinking about it.
 Read more.
+If a student has completed Algebra I, Geometry, and Algebra II, they might be ready to prepare for the SAT or ACT.
+Many students who are in accelerated math are ready to prep beginning sophomore year.

 3) What high school activities should I do?

-• Do what you love and grow in it.
-Colleges care about leadership because it shows an interest in serving, taking on the world in a new direction, and developing yourself.
+Do what you love and grow in it.
+Colleges care about leadership because it shows an interest in serving, taking the world in a new direction, and developing yourself.
 This can come in many guises, from club president, to low brass section leader, to unofficial freshman mentor on the cross country team, to religious youth group leader, to founding a new club at school.

-• Do push yourself to try new things and challenge yourself in your areas of interest.
+Do push yourself to try new things and challenge yourself in your areas of interest.
 Just because you weren’t on a travel softball team throughout your younger years does not mean your athletic career is over.

-• Don’t try to be someone you are not; avoid padding your resume in a way that is not a fit for your goals.
+Don’t try to be someone you are not; avoid padding your resume in a way that is not a fit for your goals.

-• Don’t stick with activities that don’t make sense for you anymore.
+Don’t stick with activities that don’t make sense for you anymore.

 To that point, check out my note on the “power of quitting” on my Facebook page.